enso-org/enso/doc/haskell-style-guide.md

 export lists in our modules.

 Instead, if you want to indicate that something is for internal use, you need to define it in an internal module.
-For a module named `Luna.MyModule`, we can define internal functions and data-types in `Luna.MyModule.Internal`.
+For a module named `Enso.MyModule`, we can define internal functions and data-types in `Enso.MyModule.Internal`.
 This means that these functions can be imported by clients of the API if they need to, but that we provide no guarantees about API stability when using those functions.